kj-saish/ELT_AI-ML_Internship/README.md

 # ELT_AI-ML_Internship_Project1
-This is Project_1 of title "Inventory Management Using JSON"
+This is Assignment-1 of title "Inventory Management Using JSON" for Elite Techno Group Python AI/ML Internship.

 # Contents
 1.Adding the products